Why trade silver with us?

 Ways to trade silver with us

-Spread bet or trade CFDs on the price of oil and oil-linked assets.
-Or invest in oil company shares or ETFs with our share dealing service.
+Trade CFDs on the price of silver and silver-linked assets.
+Or invest in silver company shares or ETFs with our share trading service.

 What is silver trading?

 Speculate on the price of silver online via futures, spot prices, options, shares and ETFs.
-Trade via spread bets or CFDs, and you won’t have to worry about taking ownership or delivery of the precious metal.
+Trade via CFDs, and you won’t have to worry about taking ownership or delivery of the precious metal.

 Why is silver trading popular?